conda-forge/cfep/cfep-13.md

 1. Each feedstock is provisioned with a secret key that is only known to the maintainers of that feedstock and the core team.
-These keys will be kept in a private repo with only core members having read and write access.
-This key will be pushed to the CI providers for that repo as well.
+These keys will be kept in a private repo with only core members having read access.
+Core members and encrypted GitHub keys for bot admins will have write access in order to generate the secret keys and push then to the CI providers.
-2. Feedstock creation will move to a separate process in order to secure the keys associated with our CI provider accounts and to securely register outputs of feedstocks.
-3. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
+2. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
 Write access to this repo is limited to core as well.
-4. When a feedstock builds new outputs it wants to upload, it will push these outputs to a staging organization on `anaconda.org`.
+3. When a feedstock builds new outputs it wants to upload, it will push these outputs to a staging organization on `anaconda.org`.
 It will also send the names of the outputs, their SHA256 checksums, the feedstock name, and the secret key to a validation web service.
 This web service then verifies the secret key-feedstock combination and verifies that the outputs are allowed for that feedstock.
-5. If everything is ok, the outputs are copied from the staging organization to the main conda-forge channels.
+4. If everything is ok, the outputs are copied from the staging organization to the main conda-forge channels.
-6. The service should fail the CI run if the output is not copied.
+5. The service should fail the CI run if the output is not copied.
 It should also post a comment on the PR that the outputs were copied or not to help users.